What is a PPA?: Power Purchase Agreements explained

 Multisite PPAs

-Companies that use up less than 25 to 50 GWh annually may consider joining other organisations with similar consumption levels to secure the development of a new renewable energy power plant.
+Companies that use up less than 25 to 50 GWH annually may consider joining other organisations with similar consumption levels to secure the development of a new renewable energy power plant.

 This multi-entity partnership will require companies to be within the same state in order to share an on-site solar generator that was built specifically to supply members with electricity accordingly.